Guest Post by Amee of Inspired-Housewife

 Hello to The Humbled Homemaker readers.
 I am excited to be with you today and share my love for good food.
 I am Amee from Inspired-Housewife where I write about anything that inspires me, from great cleaning tips, DIY tutorials, yummy desserts, and many topics related to special needs children.
 Before I dive into how much I love to experiment in my kitchen, I want to say congratulations to Erin on the birth of her baby.
 I hope your little one and you are doing well.
 Thank you also for the chance to share with your readers.

-As I mentioned, I love food, and as I grow older I find myself experimenting more frequently in my kitchen.
-Until about three years ago pre-packaged lasagnas, macaroni and cheese and other easily processed meals were what I fed my family.
-Thankfully, I have a wonderful little boy who is sensitive to gluten and my husband and I made the decision to change our family’s eating lifestyle to become gluten free.
-This was no easy feat because I really was not a great cook, but like everything else in life I dove in head first to learn as much as I could.
+As I mentioned, I love food.
+As I grow older, I find myself experimenting more frequently in my kitchen.
+Until about three years ago, pre-packaged lasagnas, macaroni and cheese and other easily processed meals were what I fed my family.
+Thankfully, I have a wonderful little boy who is sensitive to gluten and my husband and I made the decision to change our family’s eating lifestyle to become gluten-free.
+This was no easy feat because I really was not a great cook.
+But, like everything else in life, I dove in head first to learn as much as I could.